Nisse - Origins of a Server Library

 Nisse

-The concept is to allow beginner engineers write normal synchronous looking C++ code that is easy to reason about, but provide the asynchronous processing the is inherently needed for web based application to be efficient.
+The concept is to make it simple for beginner engineers to write regular, synchronous-looking C++ code that is easy to reason about and automatically provides the asynchronous processing that is inherently needed for web-based applications to function efficiently.

 Why

-In comparison building even simple web based apps in C++ is exceedingly non trivial and not very conducive for teaching.
-I don't think it will ever be as simple to create web apps in C++; but I hope that Nisse can be used by beginners to quickly throw together a web based application and shout out to heir friends, "Look what I have built, come check it out".
+In comparison, building simple web-based apps in C++ is nontrivial and unsuitable for teaching.
+I doubt it will ever be as simple to create production web apps in C++, but I hope that Nisse can help beginners quickly throw together a rapid prototype of a web-based application and shout out to their friends, "Look what I have built; come check it out …".

 How

-I will create a set of posts that explain how Nisse works but also provide a mini tutorial on C++ coding and how web applications work as I go.
-Once I have completed the set of articles about Nisse I will use it as a platform to built little demonstrations applications that demonstrate C++ coding and hopefully provide some lessons in modern C++ techniques.
+I will create a series of posts explaining how Nisse works while providing mini tutorials on C++ coding and web applications as I go.
+Once this initial series is complete, I will use Nisse as a platform to build small applications that demonstrate C++ coding and provide lessons in modern C++ techniques that are fun and easy to understand for beginners.

 Related Posts